open-craft/opencraft/README.md

     cp .env .env.integration

 There is also a cleanup routine intended for use by CI services to check for and clean up any dangling OpenStack VMs and MySQL databases past a certain age threshold.
-While it isn't necessary in the usual case, old integration tests that were killed without cleanup that are older than four hours, and old MySQL databases that are older than three days can be cleaned up by running the make
+While it isn't necessary in the usual case, old integration tests that were killed without cleanup and old MySQL databases that are older than three days can be cleaned up by running the make target:
-target:

     make test.integration_cleanup

-The age threshold for the cleanup script defaults to four hours, but this can be adjusted by setting `INSTANCE_AGE_THRESHOLD` to a number (in seconds) in the `.env.integration` file.

-Note that, if executing locally and with the same environment as Circle CI, setting the `INSTANCE_AGE_THRESHOLD` to a number too low may result in interrupted integration test builds on Circle CI.

 Debug
 -----